Satch09/knowledge-base/docs/tutorial-basics/docker.md

 #### Anonymous Volumes

 Storage location created and managed by Docker located somewhere on your machine with a pregenerated folder name.
-This is a temporary storage (tmpfs) mechanism for data with a lifecycle linked to your container and is automatically deleted when the container is deleted.
-Useful for when tuning your container configuration or for files which are not required after the container is removed such as logfiles related to the container itself.
+This is a temporary storage (tmpfs) mechanism for data storage but will only be removed if a container is run with --rm flag, otherwise it hangs around and a new anonymous volume will be created when the container is run again.
+I guess this is so that you have the opportunity to inspect these volumes between container development iterations.
+Useful for when tuning your container configuration or for files which are not required after the container is removed such as logfiles related to the container itself or for dependencies specific to the container only such as npm packages.

 ```sh
 docker run -name container-name -v /app/anon-volume image